PhucMPham/Web-app-project/README.md

             $ rails db:seed

-By default, seed.rb only generates 10 stores.
+By default, seed.rb only generates 10 random stores.
 You can change this number by edit the number in ~/Webapp/db/seeds.rb
             NUMBER_OF. times do

 6. Finally, you can now fire up the server on your local host (http://localhost:3000)